Home > Blog > Capability of the PCB Surface Mount Plant

 The process aims to deposit the correct amount onto each of the pads that have to be soldered.
 As we already discussed this is of great importance.
 It is achieved by screen-printing the solder paste through a foil or stencil, but it can also be applied by jet printing.

-Here are some of the key parameters that manufacturers have to follow very strictly in order to apply the paste effectively and accurately.
+Here are some of the key parameters that manufacturers have to follow very strictly to apply the paste effectively and accurately.

 2. Squeegee Speed